rapbando/city2networks/README.md

 Only tool able to return all the (assigned and not blank in the maxmind DB) IPs for a given city.
-Basically is a different reverse geoIP lookup.
+Basically is a new kind of reverse geoIP lookup.